mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 it's never easy for newcomers to identify dead code, resulting in overly heavy and hard-to-clean CSS rules.

-CSS modules aim at answering these challenges as a technique to scope CSS classes locally, for instance to a single component.
+CSS modules aim to overcome these challenges as a technique to scope CSS classes locally, for instance to individual components.
 To read more about the general concept, have a look at the
 [documentation on Github](https://github.com/css-modules/css-modules).

 ### A word about `ember-css-modules`

-[`ember-css-modules`](https://github.com/salsify/ember-css-modules) is a nice addon that lets developers easily integrate CSS modules to the implementation of their Ember apps and addon.
+[`ember-css-modules`](https://github.com/salsify/ember-css-modules) is a nice addon that lets developers easily integrate the CSS modules approach to the implementation of their Ember apps and addons.

 Installing `ember-css-modules` in an existing Ember app triggers some breaking changes in the way the developer should handle the app styles.
 If the developer